Clay Center (Charleston, West Virginia)

-The Clay Center for the Arts and Sciences of West Virginia in Charleston, West Virginia, US is a 240000 sqft facility dedicated to promoting performing arts, visual arts, and the sciences.
-All three being housed under one roof makes the Clay Center one of the few of its kind in the United States.
+The Clay Center in Charleston, West Virginia, is a 240000 sqft facility dedicated to promoting performing arts, visual arts, and the sciences.

 History

-The Clay Center opened on July 12, 2003, and is one of the most ambitious economic, cultural and educational undertakings in West Virginia history.
-It is currently the home to Avampato Discovery Museum, Juliet Art Museum and the West Virginia Symphony.
+In 1999 The Clay Center, named after West Virginia philanthropists Buckner and Lyell Clay of the Clay Foundation, started construction.
+Four years later in 2003, it opened its doors to the public.

+Features

 The Avampato Discovery Museum

 The Avampato Discovery Museum features two floors of interactive science exhibits and an art gallery.
-Science gallery themes include creativity and engineering; sound, light and color; energy and magnetism; earth science; health and wellness; and a special area for children age five and under.
+Science gallery themes include creativity and engineering; sound, light, and color; energy and magnetism; earth science; health and wellness; and a special area for children aged five and under.
 The Museum's art gallery features selections from its permanent collections and traveling exhibitions.

-The Caperton Planetarium and Theater is part of the Museum and presents planetarium shows and large format films on its giant domed screen.
+The Caperton Planetarium and Theater is part of the Museum and presents planetarium shows and large-format films on its giant domed screen.
 Admission to the Theater is in addition to the regular Museum ticket.

 Juliet Art Museum

-The Juliet Art Museum hosts traveling exhibits from artists and museums nation-wide as well as exhibits that feature work from an incredible permanent collection, providing visitors with completely new experiences every few months.
+The Juliet Art Museum hosts traveling exhibits from artists and museums nationwide and exhibits featuring work from an incredible permanent collection, providing visitors with completely new experiences every few months.
 The Museum offers a large variety of educational programs including tours through the art galleries and workshops.